Written by: Anonymous

 The rest does not need to be explained.

-During the A Level Music Performance and Portfolio submission week, which also happened to be the SAT week, I was also down with severe abdominal pain, which were so bad I was given 2 painkiller injections at once.
+During the A-Level Music Performance and Portfolio submission week, which also happened to be the SAT week, I was also down with severe abdominal pain, which was so bad I was given 2 painkiller injections at once.
 I also struggled to type my music write-ups while being at the hospital, awaiting treatment.
 Eventually, I pulled through by the skin of my teeth.

 Next, mental health – a topic our society shuns.
 It might come as a surprise to many that my life had been plagued by the aforementioned.
 I had to deal with the ridiculously high expectations of others while having to keep up with being a DSTA JC Scholar in my first year.
 I started off struggling alone, and almost lost myself in that war.
 My pride was so important that even when I could no longer find the strength to live another day I preferred to fight alone.
 Eventually, things took a turn for the worst, and I confided in my friends.
 I really must say that friendship is what that pulled me through the hardest times.
 There were times I felt as though I was going to lose my sanity, but my friends were always there to help me stitch the broken pieces of my life back.